Home IT Lab

 Currently, the lab is housed in a Dell 42U datacenter rack, with triple redundant APC UPS's feeding A/B PDU's.
 Networking is Cisco Meraki for Edge/VPN, core switching & WiFi access.
 Top of cabinet distribution is via a Dell PowerConnect switch, with another handling dedicated iSCSI traffic.
 Storage is provided by Dell PowerVault MD3ki and MD1k iSCSI disk shelves.
 The system is fully backed up to an on-premise Dell PowerVault TL2000 tape library.

 The systems are all VMWare ESXi managed with VCenter/VSphere, and all all hosts are DRS & VMotion enabled.
 The virtual machines are a mix of Windows Server 2016 and SuSE Linux.
 SSO authentication for all systems including client VPN is provided by Windows 2016 AD/LDAP servers.
 Linux hosts provide various services such as MariaDB, Apache, NGINx, Plex media server, GitLab, Jenkins CI, IceCast, OwnCloud, Redis and Zabbix.
+Monitoring is done via PRTG, Zabbix and a full ELK stack.
 Additional systems are provisioned and hosted for others by special request.

 Current systems status is dynamically updated via API and is available at https://status.home.aimana.com